Real Non-Commutative Convexity I: Bipolar Theorem

 \begin{prop} Let $K$ be a classical compact convex set (in a dual Banach space).
 The canonical nc affine embedding $\epsilon : {\rm Min}(K) \to {\rm Max}(K)$ is a nc topological affine embedding.
 That is, $\epsilon$ is a homeomorphism onto its (compact) range for all $n$.
-Similarly for a closed nc convex set $L$ in a dual operator space $E$ with $L_1=K$, with $L$ symmetric if $\bF = \bR$, there are canonical nc topological affine embeddings Min$(K) \subseteq L \subseteq {\rm Max}(K)$. \end{prop}
+Similarly for a closed nc convex set $L$ in a dual operator space $E$ with $L_1=K$, with $L$ symmetric if $\bF = \bR$, there are canonical nc topological affine embeddings Min$(K) \subseteq L \subseteq {\rm Max}(K)$.
+These maps are the identity map on $K$ at level 1. \end{prop}

 \begin{proof} To see that $\epsilon$ is one-to-one note that if $\varphi : {\rm OMIN}(A(K)) \to M_n$ satisfies $\varphi \circ \Phi =0$ for $\Phi$ as above, then $\varphi =0$.
 The statement then follows from Lemma \ref{Affineemb}.